fgci-org/ansible-role-slurm/README.md

 It is possible to run the slurmdbd on a different host than the slurmctld by changing the slurm_accounting_storage_host variable.

+It is also possible to setup a backup slurm controller by defining slurm_backup_controller variable.

 SLURM 16.05 can be gotten from the FGCI yum repo by setting:
 <pre>
 fgci_slurmrepo_version: "fgcislurm1605"